Tyler-Foreman/kickstarter-analysis/README.md

 Based on my review and analysis of the kickstarter data provided, Louise should start her theater/play kickstarter campaign in the US in the month of May.
 May has been the most successful month for these campaigns historically per our review of the campaign based on launch date analysis.

-Since Louise's upcoming project is to for a play in the US, it is my recommendation to aim for a goal of $3,000 - $4,000 for the campaign.
+Since Louise's upcoming project is to for a play in the US, it is my recommendation to aim for a goal of $3,000 - $4,000 for her campaign.
 The data does show there are campaigns with goals higher than this that have been successful, however these are outliers in the overall data set and the median goal of a successful campaign is $3,000 as where the median of failed campaigns is $5,000.
 As we see in the 'Outcomes Based on Goal' graphic above the success of a campaign goal between $1,000 - $4,999 is near 80% and precipitously drops below 60% when the campaign goal is $5,000 - $9,999.

 ## Challenges